 Let’s get cracking!

 A Network switch connects devices that are part of the same local network.
-For example, a network switch provides connectivity between, Laptops, Printers and Servers, so that these devices can communicate across the network.
+For example, a network switch provides connectivity between Laptops, Printers, and Servers, so that these devices can communicate across the network.
 In addition, some switches that support Power over Ethernet (PoE) can provide power and data connectivity to devices.
 A common example of this is using a PoE enabled switch to power a wireless access point.

-A network switch works by using the ethernet protocol (IEEE 802.3).
+A network switch works by using the Ethernet protocol (IEEE 802.3).
 Layer 2 switches use MAC addresses to identify devices and transfer frames between them.
 Layer 3 switches have the same functionality a layer 2 switches with the added ability to identify devices based on IP addresses.

-There are many different types of network switches, however, here are some of the most common types of switches.
+There are many different types of network switches; however, here are some of the most common types of switches.

-Layer 2 – Layer 2 switches use MAC addresses to identify devices and transfer frames between them.
+Layer 2 switches use MAC addresses to identify devices and transfer frames between them.
 Typical use of a Layer 2 switch is at the network edge to connect as laptops, printers and sometimes access points.

-PoE – These switches can provide both power and data to connected devices.
+These switches can provide both power and data to connected devices.

-Non-PoE – These switches only provide data to connected devices.
+These switches only provide data to connected devices.

 Both terms are synonymous and can be used interchangeably.